-Earlier this month, the novelist Chinua Achebe, now Professor at Brown University in Rhode Island in the United States, wrote this assessment of contemporary Nigerian politics and society on The New York Times op-ed page:
+Earlier this month, the novelist Chinua Achebe, now Professor at Brown University in Rhode Island in the United States, wrote this in The New York Times about contemporary African, and specifically Nigerian, politics and society:

 So what is Achebe’s prescription?